 7. Improves Lymphatic Function

-Living enzymes and acetic acid in ACV help break up mucous in the body, and cleanses the lymph nodes.
+Living enzymes and acetic acid in ACV help break up mucus in the body and cleanses the lymph nodes.
 Keeping the lymphatic system clean can help you prevent over 80% of chronic diseases that plague modern society today.
 Make sure you combine taking ACV with rebounding, dancing, yoga, or swimming to help pump out stagnant lymph once it has been dislodged with ACV.

 8. Excellent Anti-Inflammatory

 Apple cider vinegar is high in vitamin K2, a lesser-known vitamin essential for good health.
-Vitamin K2 is found only in animal products, or fermented products like kombucha, ACV and sauerkrauts.
-This vitamin is important in reducing inflammation, especially in those suffering from asthma.
-ACV is also high in minerals like potassium, which is essential when wanting to reducing swelling and bulging veins (such as varicose veins).
+Vitamin K2 is found only in animal products, or fermented products like kombucha, ACV, and sauerkrauts.
+This vitamin is important in reducing inflammation, especially in those who have asthma.
+ACV is also high in minerals like potassium, which is essential when wanting to reduce swelling and bulging veins (such as varicose veins).

 How To Start Using Apple Cider Vinegar